vadimv/server-components/README.md

 ### DOM events

-To respond to browser events, register a DOM event handler by adding an ``on(eventType, handler)`` to an HTML tag in the Java DSL:
+To respond to browser events, register a DOM event handler by adding an ``on(eventType, handler)`` to an HTML element:

 ```java
     var view = state -> newState-> a("#","Click me",on("click", ctx-> {